Mean-field Variational Bayes for Sparse Probit Regression: Conclusion

 \section{Conclusion}

 In this paper, we presented a mean-field variational Bayes (MFVB) method for sparse binary classification problems with a probit link.
 Sparsity is induced thanks to the use of a spike-and-slab prior on the coefficients; see also \citet{ormerod2017variational}.
-As shown in simulated and real data applications, the proposed CAVI algorithm can be easily implemented thanks to closed-form updates and is on average two to three orders of magnitude faster than MCMC procedures, leading to massive computational gains.
+As shown in simulated and real data applications, the proposed CAVI algorithm can be easily implemented thanks to closed-form updates and is orders of magnitude faster than MCMC procedures, leading to massive computational gains.
 When the number of observations $n$ is sufficiently large relative to $p$, both MFVB and MCMC select the same variables and lead to comparable solutions both in terms of parameter estimates and predictive probabilities.
-In scenarios where $p>n$, the MFVB tends to favor more parsimonious solutions, where fewer variables are selected, while MCMC tends to be more conservative, including more variables, although with smaller associated posterior inclusion probabilities (PIPs).
+In scenarios where $p>n$, MFVB tends to favor more parsimonious solutions, with fewer variables selected, while MCMC tends to be more conservative, including more variables, although with smaller associated posterior inclusion probabilities (PIPs).
 Further research directions could consider more structured approximations, as done in \citet{fasano2022scalable} for Bayesian probit models with a Gaussian prior, or more complex models, including, e.g., mixed-effects, where accurate and scalable approximations are of utmost importance \citep{zhou2024scalable}.
+The code and the data to reproduce the results are available in the GitHub repository \texttt{augustofasano/MFVB\_Probit\_Variable\_Selection}\footnote{\url{https://github.com/augustofasano/MFVB\_Probit\_Variable\_Selection}}.